 Also of interest is that Ellenwood has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Ellenwood is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.14% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Ellenwood is somewhat higher than in the average US city of 21.84%: 28.73% of adults 25 and older in the town have at least a bachelor's degree.

 The most common language spoken in Ellenwood is English.
 Other important languages spoken here include Spanish and Vietnamese.